Epoxy Flooring Surface Preparation

 Steel shot blasting of the concrete is the preferred method of floor preparation.
 Not only does this remove any bond inhibiting contaminants; it profiles the floor in an acceptable manner to receive the epoxy system.
 Additionally, the floor should then be broom swept or vacuumed to remove the remaining dust particles created during blasting.

 Existing epoxy systems can be effectively re-coated by cleaning and degreasing the entire floor.
 A general industrial strength cleaner followed by a clean water rinse is recommended.
 The next step is to inspect for loose or delaminated coatings.
 These areas must be removed until a sound bond exists.
 The areas should be mechanically prepared and patched to a uniform appearance with the existing surface.
-Once completed, the entire surface must be abraded by grinding, or sanding.
-Leaving finale scratches ready for primer.
+The entire surface must be abraded by grinding or sanding to leave scratches for the primer to adhere.
 Proper surface preparation is achieved when no gloss remains.

 Note: All shot blasted floors must receive at least 15-20 mil coating systems to cover profile of prepared concrete.